Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

     ↓
 PBS times out waiting for that relay's header
     ↓
-PBS returns 502 (NoResponse) to the CL
+No relay returns a valid bid → PBS returns 204 (no content) to the CL
     ↓
 CL falls back to local execution payload → no MEV reward
 ```

+If the request itself fails (rather than simply yielding no bids), PBS instead returns `502` (`no payload from relays`).

 **Diagnosis:** Check the PBS logs for relay timeout errors (status code `555` or `TIMEOUT_ERROR_CODE_STR`) on a specific relay.
 Remove or replace that relay in the `[[relays]]` config, then `POST /reload` the PBS.